unkcpz/zpcknu-blog/content/notes/gsoc-logs-02.md

 When a function is running by using `exponential_backoff_retry`, the function is first change to a coroutine if is not.
 Then the function is retry until it is successfully run.
-The `exponential_backoff_retry` itself is a coroutine, and is run in an event loop.
+The `exponential_backoff_retry` itself is a coroutine since it should not block other steps of process, and it is run in an event loop.
 Every time the function is retried, `exponential_backoff_retry` adds a asynchronous counter to count the time to wait the function to be run.
 The time of counter is exponentially increased.
 Therefore, it is named `exponential_backoff_retry`.